 Add following text after 5.2.4.21:

 5.2.4.36 Device Announcement IE

-The Device Announcement IE can be be used for a device to announce its address to neighbors if macDAenabled is TRUE.
+The Device Announcement IE can be used for a device to announce its neighbors’ addresses if macDAenabled is TRUE.
 The Device Announcement IE shall be formatted as illustrated in Figure 48naf.